 Temporary or loaner furnishings are available for up to 90 days incoming and up to 60 days for outgoing personnel on and off post.

-Appliances and wardrobes are issued to off-post housing residents for the duration of their tour or tour extensions.
+Refrigerators, washers, and dryers, along with wardrobe closets are issued to off-post housing residents for the duration of their tour or tour extensions.

 All on-post unaccompanied personnel (UPH) units are furnished with bedroom, living room, and dining room furniture, depending on the Service member's rank and building assignment.
 All UPH residents are issued a refrigerator.
 Bona-fide bachelors residing off-post are authorized basic living, dining, and bedroom furnishings for their entire tour.

 When relocating to a new installation, you can borrow basic household goods from your ACS Lending Closet.
 Keep in mind that item availability varies from garrison to garrison.
 Some of the items you may find at your location are:

 - Pots and pans